Spliffdata/Hp-prodesk-600-g2-mt/Readme.md

 **Open Core:**    0.86

-**EFI**:        Generate your own Serial with GenSMBIOS for a iMac Pro 1,1, and if you got an Third Party USB Dongle enable the 3 USB Kext in the Configuration File
+**EFI**:        Generate your own Serialnumbers with GenSMBIOS for a iMac Pro 1,1, (System UUID, SystemSerialNumber, ROM)

+If you got an Third Party USB Dongle enable BrcmPatchRAM3.kext,BrcmFirmwareData.kext, BlueToolFixup.kext  in the Configuration File (Root/PlatformInfo/Generic - Enabled -> True)

 **Based on:**